nessanmore/nessanmore/README.md

 <blockquote><h2><b>BYI</b></h2></blockquote>

  I prefer one-on-one communication (whispering), and I don't respond well when there are too many friends in one area.
 I am almost always doing something else with Ponytown open, so late responses are common.
-I may be half asleep half the time too...I am always open to C+H, unless you are Philippe or Jack. </p>
+I am often up for roleplay with a heads-up and always open to C+H unless you're Jack/Phillipe. </p>

 <p align="center">
   <font size="2">